cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/2-datacleaning/index.md

 ### Shaping data

 Finally, you may want to change the layout of your data.
-Right now, our data frame is in "wide" format, which means that each row is a subject, and each observation gets its own column.
-For some analyses, you'll need to use "long" format, where each row is an observation, and columns specify things like time and ID to differentiate the observations.
-For this, we can use the `melt()` function in pandas:
+Right now, our dataframe is in "wide" format, which means that each row is a subject, and each observation gets its own column.
+For some analyses, you'll need to use "long" format, where each row is an observation, and columns specify things like `Time` and `ID` to differentiate the observations.
+For this, we can use the `melt()` function in `pandas`:

 ```python